uncharted-flatware/jsonforms-primevue-monorepo/packages/jsonforms-primevue/DOCS.md

 All control renderers support a `displayOnly` mode that renders the field values as read-only text instead of interactive input controls.
 This is useful for creating read-only forms or displaying data in a non-editable format.

+**Key Differences:**
+- `displayOnly`: Completely replaces the input control with a text display, removing all interactive elements
+- `readonly`: Keeps the input control visible but prevents user interaction
+- `disabled`: Keeps the input control visible but grays it out and prevents interaction

 **Configuration:**

 In your UI schema, you can enable display-only mode using the `displayOnly` option: